Obligations for registered painting contractors

-Notify the Building Commission within 14 days if the business address or contact details change.
+Notify Licensing Services within 14 days if the business address or contact details change.

 The Home Building Contracts Act 1991 (the Act) regulates contracts between anyone undertaking home building or associated work for a home owner where the value of the fixed price contract is between $7,500 and $500,000.
 Limited provisions apply to cost plus contracts.
 The following requirements apply: